bewebi/networksFinalProject/README.md

 	<li> Send chat(s) in between draft rounds; observe next round will wait until you are done </li>
 	<li> Anything else you can think of!
 (Hopefully we've handled it :P) </li>
 </ul>

+##Use cases for secure application:
+Run the server and watch for SSL handshake. <br>
+Observe traffic on the wire compared to normal application. <br>
+Follow same steps as normal application and verify that behavior is still the same at endpoints <br>